alifaisal676/openai-agents/README.md

-# Lab Report Processing & Database Integration System
+# Lab Report Processing & Local Database System

-This project provides a **complete end-to-end solution** for processing lab report images using AI agents and storing structured data in cloud databases.
-Features intelligent batch processing, duplicate detection, and seamless Supabase integration.
+This project provides a complete solution for processing lab report images using AI agents and storing structured data in a local SQLite database.
+Features intelligent batch processing, duplicate detection, and a simple CLI for database inspection.

 ## 🚀 Key Features